opendocsg/slw-judgments-backfill/2004_SGHC_173/report.md

 45     I shall deal with points (a) and (b) together since they both pertain to the cogency of the evidence given by PW1 and PW2, the two taxi drivers who witnessed the incident.
 In my view, there was no merit whatsoever in the appellant’s arguments.
 The district judge was decidedly of the view that these two witnesses were honest and truthful and had no reason at all to lie to the court, since they were wholly independent witnesses unrelated to any of the parties involved.

 46     I took special notice of the fact that the district judge was also mindful of PW1’s statement that the victim was hit on his back, when the injury was in fact to his head.
-The district judge accepted this as an honest mistake, which he was perfectly entitled to do: _Ang Jwee Herng v PP_ [2001] 2 SLR 474.
+The district judge accepted this as an honest mistake, which he was perfectly entitled to do: _Ang Jwee Herng v PP_ <span class="citation">[2001] 2 SLR 474</span>.
 The taxi drivers’ accounts were corroborated by the DNA evidence, which incontrovertibly showed the presence of the victim’s blood on the front centre portion of the appellant’s car.
 It was difficult to see what other corroboration the appellant required, and the sort of evidence that the appellant said should have been adduced was entirely speculative in nature.
 For example, it was the appellant’s position that if the victim had really been hit by his car, then he would have been flung forward after impact.
 As the DPP pointed out, this was simply pure conjecture.

 47     Next, I turn to point (c).
 The DPP rightly pointed out that there is no burden on the Prosecution to show motive.
 The Prosecution merely has to prove the _actus reus_ and _mens rea_ of the offence beyond a reasonable doubt, and _mens rea_ does not by any means equate to motive.
 While the presence of a motive may militate in favour of a finding of _mens rea_ , the absence of motive

-does not necessarily equate to an absence of _mens rea_ : _PP v Oh Laye Koh_ [1994] 2 SLR 385 at 394, [26].
+does not necessarily equate to an absence of _mens rea_ : _PP v Oh Laye Koh_ <span class="citation">[1994] 2 SLR 385</span> at 394, [26].
 The appellant then went on to make the rather startling assertion that it made no sense for him to have knocked the victim down with his car, considering that the appellant’s car was next to PW1’s taxi.
 It would have been obvious to the appellant, so the argument goes, that the taxi driver would witness the entire incident.
 I failed to see how this assisted the appellant at all.
 It was not my task to deduce why he acted in a certain manner, or why he acted in such a way given that he was in full sight of eyewitnesses.

 48     Point (d) also afforded very little assistance to the appellant in the light of the independent eyewitness testimony and the objective DNA evidence.
 The victim was able to say that he was at the scene of the crime at the material time, and there was certainly no doubt that he suffered the injuries for which the appellant was charged.
 Indeed, the after-effects of those very injuries were still manifest in court when he came to testify, which is precisely the reason he was unable to recall the incident in detail.